My Dog Ate Glasses Cleaner What Should I Do?

 What to Do If Your Dog Has Swallowed Glasses Cleaner

 The first thing to do is note the ingredients on the glasses cleaner, if listed.
 Call the vet and let them know what’s happened.
-They will probably advice you to bring your dog in to be checked.
-Be sure to take the glasses cleaner container in with you, too, even if it doesn’t list the ingredients.
+They will probably advise you to bring your dog in to be checked.
+Be sure to take the glasses cleaner container in with you, even if it doesn’t list the ingredients.
 The vet may be able to contact the company or a pet poison hotline to check on the cleaner’s ingredients.

 In all cases, the key here is fast and prompt action once you realize your dog has swallowed some glasses cleaner.
 The sooner you can get your dog to the vet, the sooner treatment can be applied, which could just save your dog’s life!